Updated on 03/17/2019

-We like to recycle everything possible.
-What can be done with "Styrofoam"?
+Dear Recyclebank: We like to recycle everything possible.
+So, can "Styrofoam" be recycled?

 Fun Fact: The trademarked name Styrofoam, owned by The Dow Chemical Company, actually refers to a unique kind of polystyrene, which is extruded instead of expanded.
 Extruded polystyrene (XPS) is designed to be used in building materials and is not found in consumer foam cups or take-out containers.

 But many people still use the name to refer to expanded polystyrene (EPS).
-EPS has gained a notoriously bad environmental reputation because very few recycling programs accept it and it can sit in a landfill for centuries — facts that are especially problematic when Americans throw away millions of polystyrene cups away every year.
+EPS has gained a notoriously bad environmental reputation because very few recycling programs accept it, and it can sit in landfills for centuries (just like all other plastics that end up in landfills) — facts that are especially problematic when Americans throw away millions of polystyrene cups every year.
 Some cities, including New York City, have voted to ban polystyrene containers, and more are considering similar bans.

 Check online to see if you live near one of the few facilities that do accept expanded polystyrene for recycling.
 If you do, make sure your materials are clean and dry before dropping them off.